wbstack/deploy/K8S.md

 - 00-namespace-cert-manager.yaml - Create a namespace for cert-manager to operate in.
 - 00-secret-creators.yaml - Roles for a secret creation service used in some later services (for creating random services password etc.)
-- 00-storageclass-faster.yaml - Creates a SSD based StorageClass we can use (Probably not needed now as created by default)
+- 00-storageclass-faster.yaml - Creates a SSD based StorageClass called 'faster' or use by services that need fast disks.

 You can apply these individually, or all together.